 Today as we focus on continuing to fix your fat fighting hormones, we’re looking at INSULIN.

-Insulin is an anabolic storage hormone that is produced by the pancreas and serves to regulate carbohydrate and fat storage in the body.
+This is an anabolic storage hormone that is produced by the pancreas and serves to regulate carbohydrate and fat storage in the body.

-- You eat! (yum!)
+- You eat!
+Yum!

-- Your pancreas secretes insulin in response to the amount of glucose in your blood (foods high in starch and sugar create the most glucose)
+- Your pancreas secretes insulin in response to the amount of glucose in your blood (foods high in starch and sugar create the most glucose).

 - As the insulin does its job, your blood sugar level falls.